seerayudu/AOC-Day-1/README.md

 Approach

-Define a slice of integer data type initialize the slice with a depth of elements to be compared Intitize count variable to 0 loop through the slice to compare the current element with the next element if it is greater , increament count variable by 1
+Define a slice of integer data type, initialize the slice with a depth of elements to be compared, Intitize count variable to 0 , loop through the slice to compare the current element with the next element , if it is greater , increament count variable by 1